research-software-collaborations/research-software-collaborations.github.io/pages/docs/newcollaborator.md

 #### Presentations

 There is a section for presentations in the file you created above.
-We would like to keep track of the presentations made by IRIS-HEP team members, with the following criteria:
+We would like to keep track of presentations made by HSF-India collaborators, with the following criteria:

-  * Only presentations related to HSF-India itself should be included.
+  * Only presentations related to HSF-India itself and projects catalyzed by HSF-India should be included.
   * Any presentation in a "public" meeting should be included.
 This includes presentations made in experiment meetings, even if they are protected such that the presentation and meeting links are not world visible.